 RULE 5 OF THE COMPANIES (APPOINTMENT AND REMUNERATION OF MANAGERIAL PERSONNEL) RULES2014

-|Sr. No. ||Information Required ||Input |
+|Sr. ||Information Required ||Input |

-|1 ||The ratio of the remuneration of each Director to the median remuneration of the employees of the Company for the financial year. ||Please refer Annexure 'E-1' |
+|1 ||The ratio of the remuneration of each Director to the median remuneration of the employees of the Company for the financial year ||Please refer Annexure 'E-1' |

 |2 ||The percentage increase in remuneration of each Director Chief Financial Officer Chief Executive Officer Company Secretary or year; Managerifanyinthefinancial ||Please refer Annexure 'E-2' |

-|3 ||The percentage increase in the median remuneration of employees in the financial year. ||1.54 percent |
+|3 ||The percentage increase in the median remuneration of employees in the financial year ||27 percent |

-|4 ||The number of permanent employees on the rolls of the Company. ||1290 |
+|4 ||The number of permanent employees on the rolls of Company ||1301 |

-|5 ||Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration. ||Percentage increase in salaries of managerial personnel at 50th percentile: 42 percent.
-Percentage increase in salaries of Non-managerial personnel at 50th percentile: 4 percent .
-(Note: Percentage increase in salaries of Non-managerial personnel is in the range 1 percent to 23 percent). |
+|5 ||Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration ||Percentage increase in salaries of managerial personnel at 50th percentile: 7.5 percent Percentage increase in salaries of Non-managerial personnel at 50th percentile: 8 percent |

-| || ||The salary increases are a function of various factors like individual performance vis-a-vis individual KPIs industry trends economic situation future growth prospects etc. besides Company performance.
-There are no exceptional circumstances for increase in the managerial remuneration. |
+| || ||The salary increases are a function of various factors like individual performance vis--vis individual Key Performance Indicators (KPIs) industry trends economic situation future growth prospects etc. |

-|6 ||Affirmation that the remuneration is as per the remuneration policy of the Company. ||The remuneration paid to the Directors is as per the Remuneration policy of the Company. |
+|6 ||Affirmation that The remuneration paid to the Directors is as per the the remuneration is as per the remuneration policy of the Company. |

-|7 ||Statement showing the names of the top ten employees in terms of remuneration drawn and the name of every employee who- ||Please refer Annexure 'F' |
+|7 ||Statement showing the names of the top ten employees in terms of remuneration drawn and the name of every employee who- ||Please refer Annexure F' |

-| ||(I) if employed throughout the financial year was in receipt of remuneration for that year which in the aggregate was not less than one crore and two lakh rupees; || |
+| ||(i) if employed throughout the financial year was in receipt of remuneration for that year which in the aggregate was not less than one Crore and Two Lakh Rupees; || |

-| ||(ii) if employed for a part of the financial year was in receipt of remuneration for any part of that year at a rate which in the aggregate was not less than eight lakh and fifty thousand rupees per month; ||Please refer Annexure 'F' |
+| ||(ii) if employed for a part of the financial year was in receipt of remuneration for any part of that year at a rate which in the aggregate was not less than Eight Lakh and Fifty Thousand Rupees per month; || |

-|(iii) ||if employed throughout the financial year or part thereof was in receipt of remuneration in that year which in the aggregate or as the case may be at a rate which in the aggregate is in excess of that drawn by the Managing Director or Whole-time Director or Manager and holds by himself or along with his spouse and dependent children not less than two percent of the equity shares of the Company. || |
+|(iii) ||if employed throughout the financial year or part thereof was in receipt of remuneration in that year which in the aggregate or as the case may be at a rate which in the aggregate is in excess of that drawn by the Managing Director or Whole-Time Director or Manager and holds by himself or along with his spouse and dependent children not less than two percent of the equity shares of the Company. || |

 IV.
 VIGIL MECHANISM / WHISTLE BLOWER POLICY